Mahira Sharma Award Controversy: Actress Denies Forging DPIFF Certificate; Officials Rubbish Claims

 In their open letter, they showed the difference between the real and fake certificates.
 The organisers issued a fresh statement in which they accused her of clearly (attempting) to deflect from the problem caused by her and push the blame on a third party.
 They shared the statement with a note that read, "Ms. Mahira, We hereby present the required facts on the matter.
 We further await for your apology as we don't want to drag this further and close it on a good note!" - (sic)

 A part of the statement (highlighted) read, "Due to the acceptance of forged certificate on Ms. Mahira's end and posting the same on social media without any official citation, trolls commenced in regards to our reputed organization.
-Resulting in damage to our asset hence, we demant an apology for the same." - (sic)
+Resulting in damage to our asset hence, we demand an apology for the same." - (sic)

 The officials also clarified Premal's statements and wrote, "We have never denied knowing Premal Mehta or acknowledging that he has contributed towards coordinating with the celebrities.
 This statement has been a very big revelation and a shock to us where Mr Premal Mehta claims to have 'directly printed certificates without asking the DPIFF team for their consent or approval on creating any such certificate that has been given to the celebrities' coordinated by him.
 We were unaware that he has been doing this for the last 2 years which is clearly a violation of our IP assets and Brand collaterals." - (sic)